Royal Irish Constabulary: Irish War of Independence

 By October 1920, according to UK government sources, 117 RIC members had been killed and 185 wounded.
 Over a three-month period during the same year, 600 RIC men resigned from the force of 9,500.
 In the first quarter of 1920, 500 police barracks and huts in outlying areas were evacuated.
 The IRA had destroyed over 400 of these by the end of June to prevent their subsequent reuse.

 The consequence of this was the removal of RIC authority in many outlying areas.
 This allowed the IRA to assert political control over these areas.
 Large houses were burned, often to punish their owners for allowing them to be used for policing or military purposes or as revenge for the government-backed burning of republican homes.
 Much of the country's rich architectural heritage was destroyed.

 To reinforce the much reduced and demoralised police the United Kingdom government recruited returned World War I veterans from English and Scottish cities.
 They were sent to Ireland in 1920, to form a police reserve unit which became known as the "Black and Tans" and the Auxiliary Division of the Royal Irish Constabulary.
 Paddy O'Shea, the son of a regular RIC sergeant, described these reinforcements as being "both a plague and a Godsend.
 They brought help but frightened even those they had come to help".
 Some regular RIC men resigned in protest at the often brutal and undisciplined behaviour of the new recruits; others suffered crises of conscience which troubled them for the rest of their lives.
+In February 1921 the British Prime Minister Lloyd George notified Hamar Greenwood (the Chief Secretary for Ireland) that he was "not at all satisfied with the discipline of the Royal Irish Constabulary and its auxiliary force."

 Some RIC officers co-operated with the IRA, either out of political conviction, fear for their lives and welfare, or a combination of both.
 A raid on an RIC barracks in Cookstown, County Tyrone, in June 1920, was carried out with the help of sympathetic RIC men.
 The barracks in Schull, County Cork, was captured with similar inside aid.
 The IRA even had spies within the upper echelon at Dublin Castle.

 The Government of Ireland Act, enacted in December 1920, came into force on 3 May 1921, partitioning Ireland into Northern Ireland and Southern Ireland.
 However, continuing unrest led to the Anglo-Irish Treaty and the establishment of the Irish Free State.